 Today, we recognize that values are not only important internally to guide a company, but they are also important externally to engage with customers and shareholders.
-Some values may include diversity, equity, and inclusion, and this paper focuses on gender diversity.
+Some values may include diversity, equity, and inclusion, and this article focuses on gender diversity.
 We will address the following questions as we dive deeper into this topic.

 - Did you know that women hold only 5.3% of board chair positions and 4.4% of CEO roles globally?